Two-Way Immersion Network for Catholic Schools (TWIN-CS)

-Developed in 2013 by faculty in the Lynch School of Education and Human Development at Boston College, the TWIN-CS network has grown from 12 original members to 22 members today.
-While many schools are Spanish-English programs, the Network also has a Mandarin-English school, and one that is both Spanish-English and Mandarin-English.
+Developed in 2013 by faculty in the Lynch School of Education and Human Development at Boston College, the TWIN-CS network has grown from 12 original members to 26 members today.
+While many schools are Spanish-English programs, the Network also has Mandarin-English schools, one that is both Mandarin-English, and Spanish-English, and Lakota-English.

 Two-way immersion and dual language instruction is utilized in a number of educational settings; however, the TWIN-CS network is unique in that members work collaboratively in three essential partnerships:

 Partnership with Boston College.
 This partnership provides continuous professional development, rigorous team training at an annual academy, national support from leadership coaches, and individualized consultation with the TWIN-CS design team faculty and staff at the Roche Center.

 Learning partnership with other schools.
-TWIN-CS schools are encouraged to maintain learnings relationships with a leadership coach and other principals of TWIN-CS schools through professional learning communities.
-Each school is assigned a leadership coach and a PLC, which gather monthly to ask questions, seek advice, discuss research, explore enrollment expansion strategies, and provide support.
+TWIN-CS schools are encouraged to maintain learning relationships with a leadership coach and other principals of TWIN-CS schools through professional learning communities.
+Each school is assigned a leadership coach and a PLC, which meet monthly to ask questions, seek advice, discuss research, explore enrollment expansion strategies, and provide support.